List of Sekirei characters: Other characters

 Seo is the Ashikabi of Hikari and Hibiki.
 He was Takehito Asama's friend.
 Miya apparently has a very low opinion of him, easily referring to him as "trash" or "scum" right in front of his face; a perfect example of why is the fact that shortly after winging both Hibari and Hibiki he blew all of the money in their MBI Cash Card (a total of 10,000,000 yen) mostly on buying information but also on gambling.
 He works as a freelancer, whose motto is "We'll solve your problem for a price", and also takes various odd jobs and manual labor.
 He detests how MBI works and its CEO (Minaka) and sometimes eats for free at Izumo Inn when he is low on money (for which his Sekirei constantly apologize).
 Seo has a gruff, wild look, but he is a very good man to rely on.
 He has a special "ability" given to him (against his will) by Takehito, the cancellation of a Sekirei's abilities, as shown during his encounter with Tsukiumi and during his meeting with Sanada; we learn later that he doesn't actually need physical contact with the Sekirei to use his power, during the Final Match of the Third Stage.
 While Seo is aware that Minato is an Ashikabi, he makes no aggressive action against him and they remain on friendly terms, with Seo saying "I liked you from the start" for some reason.
 He is able to tell the number of Sekirei a person has by his "strong nose", which may be an element of the power.
 He mentioned that he built Matsu's secret room for Takehito.
 Seo is the one who finds the last remaining Jinki thus ending the Third Stage, qualifying him and his Sekirei for the Final Stage.
-However, Seo and his Sekirei end up against Musubi, Tsukiumi and Matsu in the first match, but, as part of Matsu's plan, they are hurled off the island by Minato's Sekirei to a nearby MBI observation boat, thus disqualifying them from the Sekirei Fight.
+However, Seo and his Sekirei end up against Musubi, Tsukiumi and Matsu in the first match, but, as part of Matsu's plan, they are hurled off the island by Musubi to a nearby MBI observation boat, thus disqualifying them from the Sekirei Fight.
 After the final battle, he proves that Ashikabis and Sekireis are inter-fertile as he becomes the father of two sets of male twins.